 Petitioning for divorce

-It might seem strange today, but before 1858 the only way to get a full divorce was to petition for an Act of Parliament and prove adultery or life-threatening cruelty, an expensive and lengthy process.
+It might seem strange today, but before 1858 the only way to get a full divorce in England and Wales was to petition for an Act of Parliament and prove adultery or life-threatening cruelty, an expensive and lengthy process.
+(In Scotland, both men and women could obtain a divorce on grounds of adultery or desertion from the 16th century).
 Most people simply separated privately, or if they could afford fees then a legal separation (‘a mensa et thoro’) could be obtained from an ecclesiastical court, and damages for adultery (‘a suit for criminal conversation’) from a civil court.
 However, an Act of Parliament was required to get a full divorce which allowed re-marriage.
 This was the case until the Matrimonial Causes Act 1857 finally allowed divorce by legal process.

 Who was Jane Campbell?

 Jane Campbell was one of twelve children of Sir James Campbell (1737-1805) and his wife Jane, from Inverneil in the county of Argyll.
 She had Parliamentary connections – her father was hereditary Usher of the White Rod for Scotland, and he and her uncle Sir Archibald Campbell were both MPs for Stirling during the late 18th century.
 On 29 April 1788 she married Edward Addison, merchant of London, in the church of St Clement Danes, Middlesex.
 They lived together in Surrey Street in the Strand and in Blackheath, and had a son and a daughter.